Top 10 Sustainable Fashion Designers Making a Change in 2019

 Based on her approach “Waste Not”, Jones uses unclaimed materials from apparel manufacturers.
 The sustainable designer and her team turn them into wearable artisanal collections that embrace color, texture and fun.

 Spencer Phipps started his career at Marc Jacobs as a part of the menswear design team.
 In 2017, he founded Phipps that works on the principles of respect and curiosity for the natural world.
-This brand explores the concept of environmental responsibility and sustainability in the realm of style.
+This ethical fashion brand explores the concept of environmental responsibility and sustainability in the realm of style.

 Sustainability as an obligation, not a buzzword